Pingyao: Economy

+In the early years of Pingyao, the city played a notable part in the workings of China's Wall Street.
+By late 18th century to early 19th century China, much past the time of ancient dynasties, travel across the northern plains of China was no safe task.
+Merchants were frequently robbed when traveling to Pingyao which resided between the imperial Xi' and what is now Beijing, making it a vital trade route.
+To solve this problem, Pingyao merchants introduced the use of paper remittancesor bonds, in order to relieve traveling merchants from carrying gold and silver, making travel much safer.
+Pingyao being a conduit for trade in China led to skyrocketing wealth among many families including the Qiao family (mentioned in architecture section).

 As of 2009, the town had a labour pool of 19,059 people.
 3,811 farmers worked 9977 mu (613 ha) of arable land, producing 33.7m RMB of crops, livestock, and other goods.
 The local focus is on increased mechanization and working the available land intensively.
-The area is well known for its beef and also produces grain and cotton.
-The rest of the workforce is divided between industry and the service sector, particularly tourism.
+The area is well known for its beef and also produces grain and cotton.The rest of the workforce is divided between industry and the service sector, particularly tourism.
 Industry produced 840m RMB and was focused on improving the energy efficiency of its practices.
 A local specialty is lacquerware.
 The service sector, including tourism, produced less income than industry—790m RMB–but was growing rapidly and marked for special focus by local government.

 Tourism

+Pingyao Ancient City is located 90 kilometers south of Taiyuan, Shanxi, and is one of the world historical and cultural heritage sites approved by the United Nations.
+Pingyao Ancient City is the most well preserved prototype of an ancient Chinese county town from the Ming and Qing dynasties in China.
+It is a large ancient architectural complex composed of complete city walls, streets, shops, temples, and residential buildings, reflecting the historical style of the Ming and Qing dynasties.

 Increases in tourism have put pressure on Pingyao.
 During China's Golden Weeks, the number of visitors to the city has sometimes been as high as 2½ times its planned maximum capacity.
 During the single week around May Day in 2007, the town made about 94.5m RMB from visiting tourists.

 Since that high point in 2007, the government has reduced the number and length of China's "golden weeks", spreading domestic tourism more equitably throughout the year.
 The Global Heritage Fund has also worked with the Pingyao County People's Government to protect the town against overdevelopment and damage from its high volume of visitors.
 The stated goal for their Pingyao Cultural Heritage Development Program is improved preservation of local vernacular architecture and traditional arts through improved planning and increased conservation efforts.